Natural Resources

 For 2020, HTA awarded $2,081,000 in funding through its Aloha ‘Āina program to 34 nonprofit programs statewide in their efforts to maintain, preserve and protect Hawai‘i’s natural resources.
 Due to the COVID-19 pandemic and availability of funding the overall value of each project’s award was reduced by 50% in May 2020 and an RFP for this program was not issued for projects and events in 2021.

-For 2022, the Hawai‘i Community Foundation (HCF) has been contracted by HTA to administer the 2022 Aloha ʻĀina program.
-On September 15th HCF issued an RFP seeking proposals from the community and qualified nonprofit organizations to provide funding support for projects that preserve, manage and enhance Hawai‘i’s natural resources.
-The application deadline was October 29th.
-The evaluation and decision-making process as led by HCF included a review committee of community members and staff from both HTA & HCF.
+For 2022, the Hawai‘i Community Foundation (HCF) was contracted by HTA to administer the 2022 Aloha ʻĀina program.
+On September 15, 2021 HCF issued an RFP seeking proposals from the community and qualified nonprofit organizations to provide funding support for projects that preserve, manage and enhance Hawai‘i’s natural resources.
 Aloha ʻĀina Program awardees were notified and a news release went out on January 6th announcing that $1,575,000 in funding will support 31 community-based programs in CY 2022.

 Click here to view the news release and to see the organizations funded in 2022.